mathblog/mathblog.github.io/_posts/2018-06-15-mathematical-logic-propositional-equivalences.markdown

 description: Propositional Equivalences
 tags: [Mathematical Logic]
 ---
-**Definition 1** A compound proposition that is always true, no matter what the truth values of the propositional variables that occur in it, is called *tautology*.
-A compound proposition that is always false is called a *contradiction*.
-Acompound proposition that is neither a tautology nor a contradiction is called a *contingency*.
+<p><b>Definition 1</b> A compound proposition that is always true, no matter what the truth values of the propositional variables that occur in it, is called <em>tautology</em>.
+A compound proposition that is always false is called a <em>contradiction</em>.
+Acompound proposition that is neither a tautology nor a contradiction is called a <em>contingency</em>.

-Examples of a tautology and a contradiction
+<p>Examples of a tautology and a contradiction</p>

 <table class="table table-bordered">
 <tr>